 Does hearing this cause anxiety and impatience?
 Or do you think, great, I’ll soon be talking to the right person to help me?
 I am usually impatient when it comes to getting help with something.
-I find it frustrating canstockphoto20456258to listen to a long list of phone options, to wait for someone to be available, then get bounced around between call center staff and repeat my information multiple times.
+I find it frustrating to listen to a long list of phone options, to wait for someone to be available, then get bounced around between call center staff and repeat my information multiple times.

 But call centers and automated attendant systems are our new reality.
 There will be more use of artificial intelligence (AI) and Chatbots in the future.
 If designed properly, the customer experience can be a positive one.